Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

   - ReceivingChannel = networkChannel
   - Timestamp = receiveTime
 - Increment the queue's current position

+Each of these queues is cleared after it's iterated, which means for loopback purposes, the `FrameTiming.Start` queue can be pushed to during the frame without issue.
+It's also guaranteed to be safe to add to the queue while iterating it, meaning that messages we're handling can safely generate loopback messages targeting the same `FrameTiming` and those messages will become part of the current iteration and get processed during the same frame.

 Finally, an additional queue exists: The dispose queue.
 Like the incoming message queues, this queue is a fixed-size array of `NativeArray<byte>` objects sized to the combined size of all update queues.
 Once each buffer has been processed, it's added to the dispose queue, where it will be disposed at the end of the frame after all messages pointing into it have been handled.